These afternoon teas not only offer unique experiences, but vegan and gluten-free options too.

-What could be more British than celebrating the Queen's Platinum Jubilee with a spot of afternoon tea.
-But what does one do if one has specific dietary requirements?
+What could be more British than enjoying a spot of afternoon tea?

-Traditionally served between 3 and 5pm, afternoon tea has long been a royal affair, with Queen Elizabeth II reportedly opting for jam before cream on her scones - the order toppings are put on is a decades-long debate amongst Brits.
+Traditionally served between 3 and 5pm, afternoon tea has long been a royal affair, with the British royals reportedly opting for jam before cream on their scones - the order toppings are put on is a decades-long debate amongst Brits.

-A 5-minute walk from Buckingham Palace, The Guardsman Hotel is perfectly placed for a Jubilee celebration.
+A five-minute walk from Buckingham Palace, The Guardsman Hotel is perfectly placed for a regal celebration.

 A winding staircase leads to a low lit dining room, complete with velvet furnishings, marble tables and gold-framed paintings, creating an atmosphere that feels both cosy and sophisticated.

-From raspberry and blackcurrant macaron, to egg gougère, the innovative Mayfair menu offers a uniquely French twist on traditional British afternoon tea.
-There are also alternative nut-free, gluten-free and vegan options, including vegan coronation chicken and cream cheese.
+From a chocolate and redcurrant macaron, to eggs Drumkilbo, the innovative Mayfair menu offers a uniquely French twist on traditional British afternoon tea.
+There are also alternative nut-free, gluten-free and vegan options, including vegan coronation 'chicken' and cream cheese.

 All aboard for afternoon tea!
 See the sights of London while snacking on scones with Brigit's bus tours.